ni/semi-test-library-dotnet/docs/UserGuide/WorkingWithMultiplexedConnections.md

 3. **Initialize the multiplexer session** with the TSM context, using the `GetSwitchNames` and `SetSwitchSession` methods.
 You must implement code to perform this action.
 Typically, your code for this will be invoked within ProcessSetup of the test program's sequence file.

 > [!NOTE]
-> Steps 1 and 2 are likely already covered within the ProcessSetup sequence of the test program's sequence file if that test program was created by the STS Project Creation Tool using the NI Default - C#/.NET template or a derivation thereof.
+> Steps 1 and 2 are likely already covered within the ProcessSetup sequence of the test program's sequence file if the test program was created by the STS Project Creation Tool using the NI Default - C#/.NET template or a derivation thereof.

 ### Test Code Workflow